 - Marital status

-This one may seem self-explanatory as well, but there is a little more to it than some might think.
-You will be covering your basic physical features:
+This one may seem self-explanatory as well, but there is a little more to it than you might think.
+You will be covering your basic physical characteristics:

 - Height